 In the event an FSGA Championship (non-qualifying Championships) receives a number of entries that exceeds maximum capacity, the Tournament Committee reserves the right to hold open one spot for the defending Champion provided the defending Champion submits a complete entry on time.
 Should the defending Champion not submit a complete timely valid entry, the spot will be filled by an alternate.

 Events Requiring Qualifying - Players may submit one entry per Championship and choose the site at which they will attempt to qualify.
 However, if any site requires adjustment (including, but not limited to, the receipt of more entries that can be accommodated), players will be transferred to another site based on their preference listed on the entry application and date of receipt of entry application (i.e. later applicants will be subject to transfer).

 Transferring Qualifying SitesThe Championship Committee may allow a player who has submitted a complete entry to transfer his/her entry to a different qualifying site.
 Terms include:

 - The entrant must notify the FSGA Office by email at firstname.lastname@example.org or by telephone at (813) 868-5850

-- The transferred entrant will be placed on an alternates list for the new site
+- The transferred entrant may placed on an alternates list for the new site, or fill any openings

-- Alternates will be ranked by the time and date of receipt of entry
+- Alternates are ranked by the time and date of receipt of entry

-- An alternate may change qualifying site at any time up until qualifying is completed for that event
+- An alternate may change qualifying sites at any time up until qualifying is completed for that championship

 - The date of transfer of entry - rather than original entry date - will serve as the date of withdrawal for refund purchases, should that player not be accepted into the new qualifying site